3xWangDot/3xWangDot.github.io/_pages/about.md

 *April 2019*: One paper accepted to the CVPR 2019.

+*February 2019*: One paper accepted to the ICASSP 2019.

 *July 2018*: One paper accepted to the ECCV 2018 as Oral Presentation.

 *March 2018*: One paper accepted to the CVPR 2018.